Skip to content

 3. Claude Code plugin (from GitHub)

-Use this when you use Claude Code and want the 63 patent MCP tools dropped in with two slash commands.
+Use this when you use Claude Code and want the 111 patent + trademark + adjacent-IP MCP tools dropped in with two slash commands.
+Private/local deployments expose up to 168 tools when the corresponding credentials are in the environment.

 Prereq